Mission & Identity

 About

-I am a Senior Applied Scientist at Microsoft, based in Seattle, where I architect NLP models and AI systems within the Microsoft 365 ecosystem — work that has produced 9 patents spanning intelligent personalisation, behavioural anomaly detection, and human well-being in the workplace.
+I am a Senior Applied Scientist at Microsoft, based in Seattle, where I architect NLP models and AI systems within the Microsoft 365 ecosystem — work that has produced 11 patents spanning intelligent personalisation, behavioural anomaly detection, live voice synthesis, and human well-being in the workplace.

 Outside the lab, discipline comes from the tatami.
 I hold a black belt in Judo and am a former two-time national champion in Karate Jutsu.
 I surf the waters of the Pacific Northwest.
 And I write — most recently a book on why the age of intelligent machines demands, more than ever, that we think for ourselves.